 - Master Lab colloquium - students present progress and submit a research poster and brief write-up (mid-late March)

 - Attend select livMatS early career researcher events to network and get taste of PhD studies

 - Attend interdisciplinary research skills course offered by the Abteilung Lehrentwicklung

 Students who complete the Master Lab program will be able to:

 - Develop and refine research ideas into concrete research aims

-- Communicate their research (orally and in writing) appropriately for interdisciplinary settings
+- Communicate their research for interdisciplinary settings

 Master Lab students who complete the program - simultaneous to working towards their respective Master’s degree - will receive a certificate attesting to the program’s achieved objectives, which serves as an additional qualification for students’ future career aspirations.